Welcome to the North Mymms History Project

 "The nearest railway station to North and South Mimms is Potter’s Bar, reached by the Great Northern from King’s Cross or the lines connecting with it at Finsbury Park.
 It is rather a long way out, perhaps, but not too far for a Saturday afternoon’s excursion on a summer day."

-Interesting that Bernard saw the trip as an "afternoon's excursion", because the route of the walk he describes is at least 10 miles long.
-We have covered just six miles of his route, joining it at Potters Bar station, and leaving it at South Mimms where, on the return leg, Bernard headed south-west to Radlett, to catch a train home.
+It is interesting that Alfieri saw the trip as an "afternoon's excursion", because the route of the walk he describes is at least 10-miles long.
+We have covered just six miles of his route, joining it at Potters Bar station, and leaving it at South Mimms where, on the return leg, Alfieri headed south-west to Radlett to catch a train home.

 Arriving at Potters Bar